Actor portayal.

-NGENLA was studied in a primary clinical trial for 12 months in 224 pediatric patients with GHD.
+NGENLA was studied in an FDA-approved primary clinical trial for 12 months in 224 pediatric patients with GHD.
 Patients were given either:

 Children taking once-weekly NGENLA for 1 year had a similar growth rate to children taking daily somatropin